stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ### Stacks Mining

-Mining is required to make the network trustworthy and secure, by verifying transaction information.
-Mining is the act of participation in the consensus mechanism of the Stacks 2.0 blockchain, called Proof of Transfer (PoX).
-To incentivize miners, who have to run mining software on their machine, they receive freshly minted Stacks (STX) tokens.
+Mining is required to make the network usable, trustworthy, and secure.
+Miners verify incoming transactions and participate in the consensus mechanism of the Stacks 2.0 blockchain, called Proof of Transfer (PoX).
+To incentivize mining, miners receive freshly minted Stacks (STX) tokens.

 [@page-reference | inline]
 | /mining

 ### Proof of Transfer (PoX)

-Proof of Transfer (PoX) is a consensus mechanism that leverages the security and stability of Bitcoin to create a new blockchain, without modifying the Bitcoin protocol.
-With the PoX mechanism, miners use Bitcoin to secure the Stacks 2.0 network.
-By anchoring onto the Bitcoin network, it is practically infeasible for malicious actors to have enough computational power or ownership stake to attack the Stacks 2.0 network.
+Proof of Transfer (PoX) is a novel consensus mechanism that leverages the security and stability of Bitcoin to create a new blockchain, without modifying the Bitcoin protocol.

-PoX makes it also possible to reward Stacks token holders with bitcoins, a feature called **Stacking**.
-With Stacking, Stacks (STX) token holders lock up STX tokens for a certain time.
-With that, they help secure the network by effectively acting as validators on the network, incentivizing honest behavior on the part of miners.

-[@page-reference | inline]
-| /stacks-blockchain/stacking
+Stacks (STX) miners transfer Bitcoin to other Stacks (STX) holders in order to mine blocks.
+This BTC reward mechanism is called **Stacking**.

+### Stacking

+Stacks (STX) token holders can help secure the network by participating in Stacking and locking up their Stacks (STX) tokens for a certain period of time.
+As a reward for this commitment, Stackers receive Bitcoin that miners transfer as part of Proof of Transfer (PoX).

+-> Proof of Transfer and Stacking are in active development and are coming soon

 ## Protocol specification

 The Stacks 2.0 blockchain specification consists a set of proposals, called Stacks improvement proposals (SIPs).
-Each SIP is aimed at describing the implementation of a part of the Stacks 2.0 blockchain.
-Together, all proposals contain concise technical specifications of features or standards and the rationale behind it.
+Each SIP describes the implementation of a part of the Stacks 2.0 blockchain.
+Together, all proposals contain concise technical specifications of features or standards and the rationale behind them.

-You can review the [SIP folder](https://github.com/blockstack/stacks-blockchain/blob/master/sip/) to find all proposals.
-Reading through the SIPs will help understand the Stacks 2.0 details on a propotcol level.
+These SIPs can be found [here](https://github.com/blockstack/stacks-blockchain/blob/master/sip/).

 -> See [SIP 000](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-000-stacks-improvement-proposal-process.md) for more details about the SIPs process..